litexlang/litex-official-documents/Tutorial/Forall.md

 # Forall Statements: Force enabling reasoning to expand infinitely

+_Deduction: inference in which the conclusion about particulars follows necessarily from general or universal premises._

+_— Merriam-Webster Dictionary_

 Mathematics is fundamentally about deducing new facts from previously established ones.
 Among these, **universal facts** (statements beginning with `forall`, also called `forall` statements) play a central role: they allow us to derive infinitely many specific instances.

 For example, the universal statement